-Peaches zigzags through the French garden, jumping over the low hays and barging through the flowerbeds.
+Peaches zigzags through the French garden, jumps over the low hays and barges through the flowerbeds.
 They rush out again, passing Missy so closely they almost sends her spinning off her feet.
 She shouts angrily after them, but no one stops.
 The children are soon outdistanced, marveling at the ragdoll’s speed.

 ‘Oh my!
 Those two will be my death… Didn’t you see them?
 Running like madmen after that dog!?!’
 Missy complains to her sister who is planting some new specimens of flowers.